 seen?
 This small bullet-shaped snail is sometimes seen

 on Changi and our Northern shores.
-It is a burrowing snail and more
+A burrowing snail, more

 Features: 2-3.5cm.
 Shell thick

-heavy, cylindrical bullet-shaped with conical spire.
-The glossy shell
+heavy glossy, cylindrical bullet-shaped with conical spire.
+Shell pattern

 beige with closely set fine dark brown zig-zag lines.
-The shell opening
+Shell opening

 violet.
-The animal has a large beige body with brownish spots all
+Body large beige with brownish spots all

 over.
 A long siphon sticks out of the notch in the shell.